betaflight/betaflight.com/docs/development/SITL.md

 [RealFlight](https://www.realflight.com/) is one of the best commercial RC simulators with accurate airplane, helicopter, and multirotor simulations.
 ArduPilot also offers [RealFlight SITL](https://ardupilot.org/dev/docs/sitl-with-realflight.html).
-To use it you may need to purchase it on [Steam](https://store.steampowered.com/app/1070820/RealFlight_95S/) or [offical website](https://www.realflight.com/).
+To use it you may need to purchase it on [Steam](https://store.steampowered.com/app/1070820/RealFlight_95S/) or [official website](https://www.realflight.com/).

 ### Setup